Pierre-Buffière

 Pierre-Buffière (/fr/; Peira Bufiera) is a commune in the Haute-Vienne department in the Nouvelle-Aquitaine region in west-central France.
 Inhabitants are known as Pierre-Buffiérois.

+The commune is listed as a Village étape.

 Geography

 The village lies on the left bank of the Briance, which flows westward through the northern part of the commune.
 Pierre-Buffière station has rail connections to Brive-la-Gaillarde and Limoges.